 Vianetic Smart 5-in-1 Diaper Backpack

-If you want to be sure whoever has baby can always keep in touch, check out this option, which includes a USB charger!
+If you want to be sure whoever is with baby can always keep in touch, check out this option, which includes a USB charger!
 There’s also a padded laptop sleeve if you’re on the go and want to get some work done or shop online while baby naps.

-Reviewers appreciated that the material is water resistant and that the two side bottle pockets are easy to access.
-One mom even pointed out that this bag allowed her to pack her breast pump for weekend getaways.
+Reviewers appreciate that the material is water resistant and that the two side bottle pockets are easy to access.
+One mom even points out that this bag allowed her to pack her breast pump for weekend getaways.

 - lots of storage and pockets